MJWootton-Research/Macchiato/FMUInterface/README.md

 ### Example

-An example system is presented, taken from {*pending*}.
+An example system is presented, taken from [Wootton *et al*.
+2024](https://doi.org/10.1080/09617353.2024.2363067).
 A PN describing the failure modes of a nuclear reactor is coupled with a representation of heat flow through its fuel rods in BG form.
 A schematic of the system is shown in figure 1 and the corresponding PN is shown in figure 2.

 | <img src=".src/Overview.png" width="550" />                   | <img src=".src/PN.png" width="400" />                         |
 | :----------------------------------------------------------- | :----------------------------------------------------------- |